The Dreaded Weight Plateau

 Most of us reach a weight plateau because we:

 - Underestimate how much we eat or drink.

 - Overestimate how much we exercise.

 To move beyond the plateau and meet your weight goal, think carefully about where you might be making mistakes in your measurements.
-Also, consider reading my article on Customizing Your Calorie Goals for basic information about calorie balance and how to set calorie intake and expenditure goals.
+Also, consider reading my article on Planning Weight & Calories for basic information about calorie balance and how to set calorie intake and expenditure goals.

 Measuring Calorie Intake

 Consider where extra calorie intake might be coming from: pay extra attention to portion size, calories from beverages, and frequency of dining out.
 One of the biggest challenges to controlling calorie intake is dining out.
 Dining out typically means much higher fat content (and therefore calorie content), as well as very large portion sizes.
 Try to limit how often you dine out or order take out food.
 This applies to all types of restaurants, not just fast food.
 For more information on recording food intake, please read my article on Measuring and Estimating Portion Size.